binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Rule:</b> If a responsive intervening cause is unforeseeable and abnormal, it supersedes the defendant’s conduct as the proximate cause of the prohibited result.</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Definition of abnormal:</b> Abnormal would be an exception to whatever happened every single time in the past 99.9 percent of the rule; it would have to fall way outside the expected result.
+<p style="margin-left:7%; margin-right:10%;"><b>Definition of abnormal:</b> Abnormal would be an exception to whatever happened every single time in the past 99.9 percent of the rule; it would have to fall way outside the expected result.</p>

 **Coincidental intervening cause:** A coincidental intervening cause would have happened anyway.